holmescao/LarNO/README.md

 ---

 > 💡 **Cost estimate**: inference on 12 test events takes ~3 minutes.
-A full 100-epoch fine-tuning run on an RTX 4090 takes ~1–2 hours ≈ ¥1–6.
-A 1000-epoch scratch run takes ~10–20 hours. **Remember to shut down the instance when done.**
+A full 100-epoch fine-tuning run on an RTX 4090 takes about 10 minutes ≈ ¥2.
+A 1000-epoch scratch run takes about 100 minutes. **Remember to shut down the instance when done.**

 ---